enielsen3/league-game-log/README.md

 ## Features
 - View all games
+  - Pagination - view 20 games at a time
   - Modify a game
   - Delete a game
 - View overall stats including averages of: